WiredUp56/ExecutablesPack/README.md

 # ExecutablesPack

-  A collection of custom-built executable tools, utilities, and scripts for various everyday and niche tasks.
-This pack includes helpful programs for productivity, automation, security, and more — all bundled into one convenient toolkit.
+  A collection of custom-built executable tools, utilities, and scripts for various everyday funnys and niche tasks.
+This pack includes helpful and silly programs for productivity, automation, fakes (like fake viruses), pranks, and more — all bundled into one convenient ZIP.

 🖥️ Requirements